Maddison Levi: Rugby sevens career

 In July 2021, Levi was announced as a shock inclusion for the Australian national rugby sevens team in the Tokyo Olympics competition at 19 years of age.
 The team came second in the pool round and was eliminated by Fiji 14-12 in the quarterfinals.
 She then committed to playing for the national team in the 2021–22 World Rugby Women's Sevens Series where she scored 24 tries on route to Australia securing its third championship which included titles in Canada, Spain and the United Arab Emirates.

 Levi won a gold medal with the Australian sevens team at the 2022 Commonwealth Games in Birmingham.
 She was a member of the Australian team that won the 2022 Sevens Rugby World Cup held in Cape Town, South Africa in September 2022, scoring a hat-trick of tries in the final against New Zealand.

+2024 Summer Olympics

+In 2024, Levi was named in Australia's sevens side for the sevens tournament at the Summer Olympics in Paris.
+Levi scored a tournament-high 14 tries which also made her the leading points scorer of the tournament.
+In the group stage, Levi scored 5 tries in the opening match against South Africa, followed by three more against Great Britain and one against Ireland.
+In the quarter-finals, Levi scored a hat-trick against Ireland.
+In the semi-finals she scored one try against Canada which was Australia's only try of the match.

+In the bronze medal match against USA, Levi scored both of Australia's tries.
+Levi scored 14 of Australia's 24 tries for the tournament.
+In November 2024, she was named as World Rugby Women's Sevens Player of the Year at the World Rugby Awards.

 Personal life

-Her sister Teagan Levi also represents Australia at rugby sevens.
+Her sister Teagan Levi also represents Australia in rugby sevens.